BLM Lesson Series Part 1:

 Since those early days of online activism, Black Lives Matter has evolved into a movement that is now as much physical as it is digital.
 It is not a traditional movement with a centralized system of leaders, headquarters or appointed spokespeople.
 It sees itself more as a diffuse ideological and political intervention in a world where systemic racism and structural inequality fail to be sufficiently acknowledged or addressed.
-The vast inequalities left by a legacy of slavery are once again brought into the public eye by a social movement that is fighting inequality and injustice while also affirming "Black folks’ contributions to society, our humanity, and our resilience in the face of deadly oppression." (www.blacklivesmatter.com/guiding-principles/)
+The vast inequalities left by a legacy of slavery are once again brought into the public eye by a social movement that is fighting inequality and injustice while also affirming "Black folks’ humanity, our contributions to this society, and our resilience in the face of deadly oppression." (https://blacklivesmatter.com/herstory/)

 Though the hashtag is separate from the Black Lives Matter organization and movement, it is often used in in the organizing, mobilizing, momentum building and reporting of events and interventions.